-Come Count River Critters with Us May 2nd to May 16th
+Come Count River Critters with us April 24th to May 8th

 Some call them Benthic Macroinvertebrates, others call them River Critters, but one thing is certain; they tell us how healthy our rivers, lakes and streams are….and it is a lot of fun catching and counting them.
 OK…so that’s three things.
 See?
 We need your help!

-Come out and be a citizen scientist for a day or two between May 2nd and 16th.
+Come out and be a citizen scientist for a day or two between April 24th and May 8th.
 It’s easy to VOLUNTEER…

 SIGN UP HERE or email Jaime Welch.